Model-free High Dimensional Mediator Selection with False Discovery Rate Control: Data Analysis

-Finally, we apply our proposed GKMS method to identify important structural MRI-derived measures from a set of $p=555$ candidate correlated mediators that may mediate the relationship between gender and changes in cognitive scores among $n=1097$ MCI patients. } We consider Age at baseline as a confounding variable $V$.
+We apply the proposed GKMS method to identify important structural MRI-derived measures from a set of $p=555$ candidate correlated mediators that may mediate the relationship between gender and changes in cognitive scores among $n=1097$ MCI patients. } We consider Age at baseline as a confounding variable $V$.
 The FDR is set as $q=0.2$.
 For exposure X, we set males as the reference group. $\Y$ are the changes from baselines in the cognitive assessment scores CDR-SB, ADAS-Cog and MMSE.
-Both the outcome $\Y$ and the mediators $\M$ are scaled without centering ensuring that the values the $\alpha$ and $\beta$ are the standardized regression coefficients.
-Tables \ref{tab:CDRSB}, \ref{tab:ADAS} and \ref{tab:MMSE} summarized all the mediator selection results with their estimated mediation effect for changes in CDR-SB, ADAS-Cog and MMSE scores, respectively. {For our proposed method with random forest estimation in path-b (GKMS (RF)), we evaluate the mediator effect using g-formula with numerical Monte Carlo integration as described by \citet{imai2010general}, For the other methods, we employed structural equation modeling (SEM) through the \texttt{lavaan} R package \citep{rosseel_lavaan_2012}}.
-More details on the data analyses are provided in Appendix D.
+Both the outcome $\Y$ and the mediators $\M$ are scaled, ensuring that the values the $\alpha$ and $\beta$ are the standardized regression coefficients. {To capture the interactions among the mediators, we applied our proposed GKMS method with Random Forests in path-b.
+Table \ref{tab:GKMS} summarizes the mediator selection results with their estimated mediation effects for changes in CDR-SB, ADAS-Cog, and MMSE scores.
+The mediator effects were estimated using the g-formula with numerical Monte Carlo integration as described by \citet{imai2010general}.
+More details on the estimation of mediation effects are provided in Appendix D.3.

-The results of using Lasso method in path-b showed partial overlap with those selected by the random forest.
-Lasso consistently selected hippocampal and amygdala volumes as mediators across all three cognitive outcomes.
-For the CDR-SB, Lasso identified left hippocampal volume, bilateral amygdala volumes, right inferior lateral ventricle volume, and brainstem volume as significant mediators.
-For the ADAS-Cog, selected mediators by Lasso included left hippocampal and amygdala volumes, left angular gyrus cortical thickness, right superior temporal sulcus cortical thickness, and left choroid plexus volume.
-Finally, for the MMSE, mediators identified by Lasso comprised left hippocampal volume, bilateral amygdala volumes, right inferior lateral ventricle volume, and left medial orbitofrontal cortex volume.

-Comparatively, HIMA, eHIMA, and MediationFDR selected fewer mediators but consistently included the amygdala volumes.
-Moreover, HIMA2 did not select any mediators for CDR-SB or MMSE but identified two measures for ADAS-Cog.
-In general, almost all the methods identified core mediators, including hippocampal and amygdala structures, variations occur in additional cortical and subcortical regions, reflecting methodological differences in mediator selection.
+Our proposed method identified both shared and distinct mediators across the three cognitive outcome measures.
+The hippocampal and amygdala volumes were consistently selected as important mediators for all three cognitive outcomes.
+Cortical thickness in the left angular gyrus was chosen as a significant mediator for both CDR-SB and ADAS-Cog.
+Furthermore, the cortical thickness in the middle frontal gyrus (left) was also selected as a positive mediator for MMSE.